This residency is accredited through the American Board Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Cleveland Clinic's Sports Physical Therapy Residency is a full time, intensive program designed to significantly advance the clinical knowledge, skills and competencies required to excel in the field of sports medicine.
 The residency program will have a strong emphasis on clinical, didactic and research components associated with all aspects of sports medicine.
 It is designed to advance the knowledge and skills of Physical Therapists in five main areas:

 - Advanced Clinical Skills

 - Health Promotion, Fitness and Wellness

-The resident will spend the majority of his/her time at the Cleveland Clinic Sports Health Center: a stand alone, state-of-the art sports medicine complex complete with outpatient surgery suites, offices and exam rooms, on-site imaging, a large functional rehabilitation gym and aquatic therapy.
+The resident will spend the majority of his/her time at the Cleveland Clinic Sports Medicine Center: a stand alone, state-of-the art sports medicine complex complete with outpatient surgery suites, offices and exam rooms, on-site imaging, a large functional rehabilitation gym and aquatic therapy.